lyokha/nginx-haskell-module/README.md

 running the haskell handler.
 This makes directive *haskell_static_content* more optimal for returning static data comparing with *haskell_content*.

+Directive *haskell_static_content* is useful not only for returning files but for any content that can be evaluated only once in nginx worker's lifetime.

 Reloading of haskell code and static content
 --------------------------------------------